primal-lang/sdk/README.md

 # Dry
 Purely functional programming language that emphasizes functions and immutability.
 It doesn't have statements, only declarations.

-* Integer and Decimal states for numbers in lexical

 ### Literal
 Number | String | Boolean